anpham6/chrome-docs/source/legacy.rst

 .. option:: --migrations

-  Will be required as of :target:`squared-express 3.2.0` for those who have not made the suggested conversions. [#]_
+  Will be required as of :target:`squared-express 3.2.0` for projects which have not made the suggested conversions. [#]_

 .. option:: --no-migrations